Just Checking: Information Seeking, Trust and AI

 Jump to

-- We’re Not Searching Anymore, We’re Conversing
+- We’re Not Searching, We’re Chatting

-- Why We Trust (and Maybe Shouldn’t)
+- Why We Trust AI

 - The Problem With Saying ‘I Don’t Know’

-- Who Gets It Wrong (and Who Pays the Price)
+- Who Gets It Wrong

-- The Systemic Stakes: Verification at Scale
+- Verification at Scale

 - The Psychological Dimension